Blog

 Where AI video editing is used today

 AI video editing has the most traction with two industries: AR Communications and AR Commerce.
 In the former it supports messaging: protects users’ privacy, decreases the time it takes to prepare a message and adds cool visual effects.
 In the latter, it helps make product-related videos more efficiently and adds more options for reviews.
+In both cases, they increase accessibility and inclusivity via automated captioning and translations.

 Typical use cases of AI video editing include:

 • Social networks.
 TikTok has surpassed Google as the most popular domain name, and this includes not just the search engine, but docs, email, and other services.
 Instagram, Reddit, even LinkedIn are trying to catch up.
 So if you wish to gain a piece of the market you have to have video editing functionality.
+User-generated content continues to dominate digital engagement, and AI video editing enables creators to produce professional-quality clips faster, with tools like smart cutting, filters, captions, and effects.

 • Mobile video editors.
 Purpose-built applications to capture and modify footage.
 They are universal tools that can be applied to any domain.

 • eCommerce.
 In the online shopping business, using videos has become the new norm.
 Explainers, user training videos, reviews - there are many potential uses for eCommerce video editors.
+Besides, retailers adding virtual makeup (and virtual try-on in general) allow customers to try various products online or in social campaigns.

 • eLearning.
 Educators have been especially interested in audiovisual content in recent years.
 This is why modern authoring tools tend to include a video editing tool.